m10hit/Simon-Game/README.md

 # Simon-Game
 The famous Simon Game using HTML, CSS and jQuery.
-Follow The link - https://m10hit.github.io/Simon-Game/

 # Idea
 1. To build and develop an advanced game which is easy to play using jQuery.